tymyrddin/red-network/source/docs/notes/intrusions.md

 # aireplay-ng --deauth 0 -a <bssid of access point> wlan0mon
 ```

 This allows the `airodump-ng` command running in the other terminal to capture the handshake traffic when re-authentication happens.
-After a few minutes, switch back to the terminal where`airodump-ng` is running, to view the the WPA handshake information that was captured (top of the screen).
+After a few minutes, switch back to the terminal where`airodump-ng` is running, to view the WPA handshake information that was captured (top of the screen).

 Switch back to the `aireplay-ng` terminal to stop the deauthentication traffic (Ctrl+C).